 - Visit the library.
 There are many different types of books you can borrow—ask the librarian for suggestions.

-- Play games that involve rhyming.
+- Play word games that involve rhyming.
 “I spy with my little eye, something that rhymes with toad.”
 Or perhaps make your own cards with rhyming words to play Memory or Concentration.
+(Check out our free printable below made just for this!)

 - Read rhyming books.